 As per tactile graphics guidelines, lines or similar details should be at least 2mm apart to allow distinction by touch.

-Consider whether taller elements need to be spaced far enough apart to allow the fingers to feel the sides and base of the elements.
+Consider the spacing between taller elements, ensuring that there is enough space between them for the fingers to feel the sides and base of the elements..

-For two objects of similar height, a minimum of 5mm is required between them (Simonnet et al., 2018).
+For two objects of similar height, a minimum of 5mm is required between them1.
 If elements have a height difference of more than 1.5mm, then they should be separated by at least 15mm.

 Consider the width of (adult or children’s) fingers when designing paths that should be followed or gaps that should be explored.
 Indented pathways work well for large maps but should be more than 7mm wide.
 If fingers must reach between two elements, they should be separated by: